-Our strategy for segmentation relies on the characteristic rhythm caused by the series of swipes that occur within a scratch bout.
-Within a scratch bout, swipes tend to occur with a period of approximately 50ms.
-Exploratory analysis of the data also reveals that sound caused each swipe occupies a broad frequency band.
+Our strategy for segmentation relies on the observation that the series of scratches within a scratch bout creates a characteristic rhythm.
+The audio from a scratch bout should show peaks in signal power with a period around 50 ms. Exploratory analysis of the data also reveals that sound caused each swipe occupies a broad frequency band.
+This peak in power across a broad range of frequencies can be seen in the spectrograms in Figure 1.
 Additionally, while lower frequencies are often contaminated by other sources of sound, higher frequencies tend to uncontaminated.
-We therefore wish to locate time points with strong power in higher frequencies and check that these peaks in power occur close to 50ms apart.
+The segmentation process therefore locates time points with strong power in higher frequencies and checks that these peaks in power occur close to 50ms apart.